Practices Will be in the Mornings and Open to the Public and Media, Spring Game Saturday, April 27 at 2 p.m.

 Pokes outgain the Rockets, but suffer second defeat of the season

 Presented by Union Wireless

 2011: Lange had quite a journey in the offseason, as the coaching staff had planned to move him from defensive end to defensive tackle.
 That changed in the fall, when he moved to H-Back and began focusing on being a lead blocker.
 Lange played in all 13 games, starting three versus Texas State, Air Force and Temple in the Gildan New Mexico Bowl at H-back.
-Lange, helped four Wyoming players reach more than 300 yards rushing, including Brett Smith (710), Alvester Alexander (695), Ghaali Muhammad (379) and Brandon Miller (364).
-Lange was a letterwinner for his play.
+Lange helped four Wyoming players reach more than 300 yards rushing in 2011, including Brett Smith (710), Alvester Alexander (695), Ghaali Muhammad (379) and Brandon Miller with 364.

 Personal: Born Nov.
 15, 1991, he is one of three children of Diane and Steve Lange.
 He was also recruited by Colorado, Colorado State, Kansas State, Oregon State and TCU.
-He is majoring in sociology.
+He is pursuing a degree in sociology at UW.